common-workflow-language/user_guide/_episodes/15-staging.md

 teaching: 10
 exercises: 0
 questions:
-- "How do I stage input files in the working directory?"
+- "What can I do if a tool needs to be able to write output to the location where its input files are stored?"
 objectives:
 - "Learn how to handle situations where a tool expects to write output files to the same directory as its input files."